benwhalley/just-enough-r/docs/basic-statistics.md

 ---
-title: 'Basic statistics'
+title: 'Common statistics'
 ---

-# Common inferential statistics {#common-inferential-stats}
+# Commonly used statistics {#common-stats}

 R has simple functions for common inferential statistics like Chi^2^, t-tests, correlations and many more.
 This section is by no means exhaustive, but covers [statistics for crosstabulations](#crosstabs), [differences in means](#t-tests), and [linear correlation](#correlations).